Bruxism bites: I'm grinding my teeth in my sleep

 - worn tooth enamel

-Although it is often difficult to tell if you are grinding your teeth while you are sleeping, you might notice some jaw pain or soreness in the morning.
-Sometimes other people might hear your nightly noise and let you know, as in your case.
-If you suspect your nighttime gnashing is causing any of the described symptoms, after an examination, a health care provider or dentist can help you explore treatment options to control your teeth grinding and any related problems.
-If you are a Columbia student you can make an appointment with a health care provider through Primary Care Medical Services by calling x4-2284 or logging-in through Open Communicator.
+Though bruxism is not typically considered a serious condition, it can result in damage to your teeth, headaches, and jaw or ear pain.
+If you suspect your nighttime gnashing is causing any of the described symptoms, after an examination, a health care provider or dentist can rule out any other medical issues and help you explore treatment options.
 Meeting with a health care provider should help you relay your fears about teeth grinding and allow you and your mom to sleep peacefully!